techstartucalgary/Docs/src/events/2024-2025/demos/interim-showcase/README.md

 - No need to show/explain code live, but be ready to answer questions about your tech stack, and how you implemented specific features of your project.

 ### Important Note
-**Please send your final presentations to the presidents via discord by February 11 at noon**
+- **Please send your final presentations to the presidents via discord by February 11 at noon.**